Ilham Tohti: Background

+He faced government surveillance and harassment starting in 1994.
+Between 1999 and 2003, he was prohibited from teaching, and after 1999, restrictions prevented him from publishing through conventional channels.
+To continue raising awareness about the economic, social, and developmental challenges affecting the Uyghur community, he shifted to using the internet as a platform for discussion.
 In 2006 Ilham founded a website called, Uyghur Online, which published articles in Chinese and Uyghur on social issues.
 In mid-2008 authorities shut down the website, accusing it of forging links to extremists in the Uyghur diaspora.
 In a March 2009 interview with Radio Free Asia, Ilham criticized the Chinese government's policy to allow migrant workers into Xinjiang Uyghur Autonomous Region and the phenomenon of young Uyghur women moving to eastern China to find work.
 In addition, he criticized Xinjiang Uyghur Governor Nur Bekri for "always stress[ing] the stability and security of Xinjiang" instead of "car[ing] about Uyghurs", calling for a stricter interpretation of China's 1984 Regional Ethnic Autonomy Law.
 That same month, Ilham was detained by authorities, accused of separatism, and interrogated.

+On January 17, 2011 Tohti denied the separatist allegation in his article “My Ideals and the Career Path I Have Chosen”《我的理想和事业选择之路》discussing Uyghur Online and why he chose to start the website, wanting “mutual understanding as well as dialogue among ethnic communities.”

 China had created in Ilham Tohti "a Uighur Mandela," by jailing him for life in September 2014, as the scholar Wang Lixiong wrote in a Twitter message.
 The Chinese state-run news agency Xinhua dismissed the comparison claiming that "[w]hile Mandela preached reconciliation, Ilham Tohti preaches hatred and killing."